haruosuz/DS4GD/2019/CaseStudy.md

 	# make a sliding window plot with a window size of 200 nucleotides:
     slidingwindowplotGC(200, seq1)

+Q2.
+Draw a sliding window plot of GC content in the genome sequence using a window size of 2000 nucleotides.
+Do you see any regions of unusual DNA content in the genome (eg. a high peak or low trough)?

 	# make a sliding window plot of GC content using a window size of 2000 nucleotides:
     slidingwindowplotGC(2000, seq1)

-Q2.
-Draw a sliding window plot of GC content in the genome sequence using a window size of 20000 nucleotides.
-Do you see any regions of unusual DNA content in the genome (eg. a high peak or low trough)?

-	# make a sliding window plot with a window size of 20000 nucleotides:
-    slidingwindowplotGC(20000, seq1)

 Q3.
 Write a function to calculate the AT content of a DNA sequence (ie. the fraction of the nucleotides in the sequence that are As or Ts).
 What is the AT content of the genome?